cpina/ace-it-presentation/contents-python-django-en.md

 --

-# Why?
+## Why?
 - Backup to avoid losing data and for the institution to have the data after the 2 year embargo
-- Log events to make all the data more useful and be able to discard data if some equipment was faulty
+- Discard data if any device was faulty
-- To know what was collected
 - Make data easier to discover
 ---
 # We had many IT tasks